lucywheeler/hello/README.md

 everything that i type here

-because almost every weekend for a month I have been programing with my dad and I wantedto have a challenge
+because almost every weekend for a month I have been programing with my dad and I wanted to have a challenge

 """